-If you like to have a look at what Ibanez can make even aimed for entry-level hollow body lovers, please click here to go to my Ibanez Artcore AF55 review.
+If you like to have a look at what Ibanez can make even aimed at entry-level hollow body lovers, please click here to go to my Ibanez Artcore AF55 review.

 Even its price range is being a bit higher for the lowest budget electric guitars, it’s been the best selling electric guitar in my country and I witnessed this during my service in the musical instruments industry!

 I believe this has been due to its price being not so higher than a not-so-well-known guitar brand and its value for money.

 I would say it comes in 99.5% perfect condition and does not require much initial care and set-up, plus it provides a wide variety of sounds thanks to its humbucker – single-humbucker + 5-way switch RG wiring.

 Before we have a look at the tech specs and review the instrument, let’s hear the sound it can produce.
 This short video was one of the first videos that we made back in the day.
 Then I’ll be sharing a longer, standard video below.